josh-ashkinaze/plurals/README.md

 ]

 # Define task
-task = "What are your thoughts on the role of government in society?"
+task = "What are your thoughts on the role of government in society?
+Answer in 10 words."

 # Initialize network structure
 graph = Graph(agents=agents_list, edges=edges, task=task)
+graph.process()
 ```

 ## Viewing history of Agents in a Structure